AhirtonLopes/timeline/README.md

 ## Conference and Meetup Talks

+### 2019-27-11 - Afinal, IA é para todos?
+Como viés cognitivo e fatores sócio culturais afetam nossos algoritmos (pt-br)

+<a href="https://www.meetup.com/ai-brasil/events/266193471/" target="_blank">Meetup AI Brasil em São Paulo #26 | FC Nuvem - IA é para todos?</a>

+<a href="" target="_blank">demos</a> |  <a href="" target="_blank">photos</a>

+Abstract:

+> Want to find out if we already have really accesible AIs?
+Do our algorithms have an expiration date?
+Can an application made in a "first world country" really solve "third world" problems?
+And if things don't go well, what are we doing about it?.
+>
+>

+_Tags: `machine learning`, `artificial intelligence`, `security`, `URL classifier`_

+### 2019-26-11 - Roda de Conversa - Samsung Ocean - Painel UX x AI: Como a Inteligência Artificial impacta a vida do usuário (pt-br)

+<a href="http://www.oceanbrasil.com/agenda/detalhes/?event_code=16705dd30d25da876" target="_blank">Samsung Ocean - Painel UX x AI: Como a Inteligência Artificial impacta a vida do usuário</a>

+<a href="" target="_blank">photo</a>

+Abstract:

+> In this panel practitioners addressed Artificial Intelligence issues that impact users' lives.
+Increasingly, we see examples of situations where Artificial Intelligence changes the user experience.
+From the simplest to the most complex activities, we see that AI is something to consolidate and will confirm this statistic of interesting cases and facts.
+>
+>

+_Tags: `user experience`, `artificial intelligence`, `use cases`_

 ### 2019-23-11 - Wokshop na Roadsec 2019 - Criando uma Inteligência Artificial para Segurança da Informação (pt-br)

 <a href="https://roadsec.com.br/ai-brasil-1" target="_blank">Wokshop na Roadsec 2019 - Criando uma Inteligência Artificial para Segurança da Informação</a>